anshuman008/Custom-ON-Curve-ATA/README.md

 This will:
 1. Create a deterministic ATA for the specified mint
-2. Create a custom off-curve ATA for the same mint
+2. Create a custom on-curve token account for the same mint
 3. Display the addresses of both accounts

 ### Key Functions